 Both humans and cats have identical regions in their brains that are responsible for emotions.
 A cat almost never meows at another cat, mostly just humans.
 Cats typically will spit, purr, and hiss at other cats.

 Cats make about 100 different sounds.
 Dogs make only about 10.
 Cats are extremely sensitive to vibrations.
 Cats are said to detect earthquake tremors 10 or 15 minutes before humans can.
 A cat rubs against people not only to be affectionate but also to mark out its territory with scent glands around its face.
 The tail area and paws also carry the cat’s scent.
 A cat’s heart beats nearly twice as fast as a human heart, at 110 to 140 beats a minute.
+Their claws need to be maintained to prevent cat scratching across furniture and the like.

 Some cats have survived falls of over 65 feet (20 meters), due mostly to their “righting reflex.”
 The eyes and balance organs in the inner ear tell it where it is in space so the cat can land on its feet.
 Even cats without a tail have this ability.
 The cat who holds the record for the longest non-fatal fall is Andy.
 He fell from the 16th floor of an apartment building (about 200 ft/.06 km) and survived.
 While cats are great at landing, that is often because they are so prone to falling.
 It is important to look after our cats as much as possible, and cat owners may want to have a look at somewhere like https://www.petsbest.com/cat-insurance if they want ensure that their cat is covered no matter what may happen to them.
 Another interesting fact is that owning a cat decreases your risk of heart disease as well.